GridGain-Demos/gridgain-technology-primer/README.md

 >>> | If you are already using Control Center, you can add the cluster manually using a one-time token: |
 </pre>

-## Connecting to GridGain Nebula
+## Connecting to GridGain Control-Center
-You use [GridGain Nebula](https://portal.gridgain.com) throughout the course to see how GridGain distributes records, to execute and optimize SQL queries, and to monitor the state of the cluster.
+You use [GridGain Nebula](https://portal.gridgain.com) Control Center throughout this course to see how GridGain distributes records, to execute and optimize SQL queries, and to monitor the state of the cluster.
+If you want to run Control-Center on-prem, you will need its license.
+[Contact GridGain](https://www.gridgain.com/contact) for the same.

 1. Go to [https://portal.gridgain.com](https://portal.gridgain.com).